-- its premises provide a healthy and safe working environment for all pupils, staff, clients, temporary contractors and the general public. - there are safe systems of work for all employees and pupils. - suitable and sufficient work equipment is provided. - there are adequate welfare arrangements. - information, instruction, training and supervision is provided to employees to ensure their competency to perform their tasks.
+- Its premises provide a healthy and safe working environment for all pupils, staff, clients, temporary contractors and the general public. - There are safe systems of work for all employees and pupils. - Suitable and sufficient work equipment is provided. - There are adequate welfare arrangements. - Information, instruction, training and supervision are provided to employees to ensure their competency to perform their tasks.

-Bishop Chadwick Catholic Education Trust recognises its responsibility to provide adequate control of the health and safety risks arising from school and client's activities.
+Bishop Chadwick Catholic Education Trust recognises its responsibility to provide adequate control of the health and safety risks arising from school and clients' activities.
 An assessment of risks will be made where a significant risk has been identified.
-All reasonably practicable measures will be put in place to manage risks and ensure activities or tasks can be conducted in a safe manner.
+All reasonably practicable measures will be put in place to manage risks and ensure activities or tasks can be conducted safely.

-Whilst day to day management of Health and Safety can be delegated to the individual schools, the ultimate and overall responsibility for ensuring a safe and healthy environment lies with the BCCET Board of Directors.
+Whilst day-to-day management of Health and Safety can be delegated to the individual schools, the ultimate and overall responsibility for ensuring a safe and healthy environment lies with the BCCET Board of Directors.